dayyass/graph-based-clustering/README.md

 ### Usage

-**graph-based-clustering** has two clustering methods:
-- ConnectedComponentsClustering
-- SpanTreeConnectedComponentsClustering

-Both of these methods has sklearn-like `fit/fit_predict` interface.
+The library has sklearn-like `fit/fit_predict` interface.

 #### ConnectedComponentsClustering

-This method makes pairwise distances matrix on the input data, uses *threshold* (parameter given by the user) to binarize pairwise distances matrix and make undirected graph, and then finds connected components to perform the clustering.
+This method computes pairwise distances matrix on the input data, and using *threshold* (parameter provided by the user) to binarize pairwise distances matrix makes an undirected graph in order to find connected components to perform the clustering.

 Required arguments:
-- **threshold** - threshold to binarize pairwise distances matrix and make undirected graph
+- **threshold** - paremeter to binarize pairwise distances matrix and make undirected graph

 Optional arguments:
 - **metric** - sklearn.metrics.[pairwise_distances](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise_distances.html) parameter (default: *"euclidean"*)